Are you practicing leadership based on values?

 The other 90% that truly defines us lies beneath the surface: our values and beliefs, our needs and our fears.

-All the character that runs every day, always under the surface of who we are is invisible to the outside world.
+All of the character that runs at all times under the surface of who we are is invisible to the outside world.

-And yet what runs beneath the surface is what truly defines us as leaders.
-It shapes every action we take, every perspective we hold, and every relationship we build with our teams, our clients and all those around us.
+And yet what runs beneath the surface is what ultimately defines us as leaders. our foundation.
+Our core.
+It shapes every action we take, every perspective we hold, and every relationship we build with our teams, our clients, and all those around us.

-The truth of leadership based on values has significant implications for every executive.
+The truth of leadership based on values has significant implications for every construction executive, project leader, and supervisor.

 That reflective work begins with an assessment of what is most important to us as leaders – an examination of who we are and the values we embrace.

-If this all this “leadership based on values” stuff sounds a little intense, it does not need to be, but it is important.
+If all this “leadership based on values” stuff sounds a little intense, it does not need to be.
+But, it is important.

-It is about asking ourselves how we want to go about life?
+It is about asking ourselves how we want to experience our work and our life?
 How do we truly love to work?
 How do we relate and interact best with others?
+What do we want to stand for as leaders in the office or on the jobsite.

-For example, if we want to be a leader who effectively engages with other, then we ought to be asking ourselves what it is about relating with others that we truly value?
+For example, if we want to be a leader who effectively engages with others, then we ought to be asking ourselves what it is about relating with others that we truly value?

-Do we enjoy engaging face-to-face with people, interacting in large groups to wrestle with issues and solve problems?
+Do we enjoy engaging face-to-face with people?
+Or, interacting in groups to wrestle with issues and solve problems?
 Do we find meaning and value in connection with others while we work?

-Or are we passionate about first pouring ourselves into our thoughts – investigating and analyzing complex questions from the quiet solitude of our own minds – before offering those perspectives to others?
+Or are we passionate about pouring ourselves into our own thoughts – investigating and analyzing complex questions from the quiet solitude of our own minds – before offering those perspectives to others?

-The attributes that define the way in which we want to go about our business and our lives – those are our true values.
-Those are what are truly important to us and give us the most meaning in our experience of life and leadership.
+The attributes, or values, define the way in which we want to go about our work and our lives.
+They define what is truly important to us and give us the most meaning in our experience of life and leadership.

 The true work of leadership based on values is aligning how we spend our time, how we act and behave on the outside, with the distinct and unique values we hold underneath the surface.